Sanity

+A sane mind is nowadays considered healthy both in its analytical (once called rational) and emotional aspects.

 Psychiatry and psychology

 Alfred Korzybski proposed a theory of sanity in his general semantics.
 He believed sanity was tied to the logical reasoning about and comprehension of what is going on in the world.
 He imposed this notion in a map-territory analogy: "A map is not the territory it represents, but, if correct, it has a 'similar structure' to the territory, which accounts for its usefulness."
 Given that science continually seeks to adjust its theories structurally to fit the facts, i.e., improves its maps to fit the territory, and thus advances more rapidly than any other field, he believed that the key to understanding sanity would be found in the study of the methods of science (and the study of structure as revealed by science).
 The adoption of a scientific outlook and attitude of continual adjustment by the individual toward their assumptions was the way, so he claimed.
 In other words, there were "factors of sanity to be found in the physico-mathematical methods of science."
 He also stressed that sanity requires the awareness that "whatever you say a thing is, it is not" because anything expressed through language is not the reality it refers to: language is like a map, and the map is not the territory.
 The territory, or reality, remains unnamable, unspeakable, and mysterious.
 Hence, the widespread assumption that we can grasp reality through language involves a degree of insanity.

 Psychiatrist Philip S. Graven suggested the term "un-sane" to describe a condition that is not exactly insane, but not quite sane either.

 In The Sane Society, published in 1955, psychologist Erich Fromm proposed that not just individuals, but entire societies "may be lacking in sanity."
 Fromm argued that one of the most deceptive features of social life involves "consensual validation":

 It is naively assumed that the fact that the majority of people share certain ideas or feelings proves the validity of these ideas and feelings.
 Nothing is further from the truth...
 Just as there is a folie à deux there is a folie à millions.
 The fact that millions of people share the same vices does not make these vices virtues, the fact that they share so many errors does not make the errors to be truths, and the fact that millions of people share the same form of mental pathology does not make these people sane.